-- 1. Development which would result in harm to or loss of the significance of archaeological sites including scheduled monuments will not be permitted unless it can be demonstrated that the public benefits which cannot be met in any other way would clearly outweigh the harm. - 2.
+- Development which would result in harm to or loss of the significance of a scheduled monument (or a site of national significance) will not be permitted unless it can be demonstrated that the public benefits which cannot be met in any other way would clearly outweigh the harm. - 2.
 Where there is knowledge of archaeological remains or reasonable grounds for the potential of archaeology, proposals will be expected to be accompanied by an assessment of the significance of any archaeology prior to the determination of an application for the site and how it will be affected by the proposed development.
-Where this demonstrates that it is of national significance (equal significance to a Scheduled Monument), proposals which cause harm to or loss will not be supported unless it can be demonstrated that the public benefits which cannot be met in any other way would clearly outweigh the harm. - Where proposals affect non-designated archaeology of local significance, this will be a material consideration when determining any planning applications for development.
+Where this demonstrates that it is of national significance (equal significance to a Scheduled Monument), proposals which cause harm to or loss will not be supported unless it can be demonstrated that the public benefits which cannot be met in any other way would clearly outweigh the harm. - 3.
+Where proposals affect non-designated archaeology of local significance, this will be a material consideration when determining any planning applications for development.

-3.276 Where buried heritage would be affected by development, planning permission is likely to be subject to a condition requiring the implementation of a scheme of archaeological investigation and recording approved by the Local Planning Authority.
+3.280 Where buried heritage would be affected by development, planning permission is likely to be subject to a condition requiring the implementation of a scheme of archaeological investigation and recording approved by the Local Planning Authority.
 This may include further stages of evaluation surveys, particularly if trial trenching has not been undertaken at the pre-consent stage; works to mitigate the loss of archaeological remains, such as a watching brief or excavation & mitigation; off-site analysis and publication of the results of the archaeological work; and deposition of the archive with a repository approved by the LPA.

-- 3.277 Where proposals affect non-designated archaeology of local significance, developers need to undertake research at an early stage to identify the significance of the archaeology on the site to inform development proposals and assist in development management decisions. - 3.278 Where it can be demonstrated that the substantial public benefits of any proposals outweigh the harm to a non-designated archaeological site, consideration will be given to the significance of remains and measure sought to ensure mitigation of damage through preservation of the remains in situ as a preferred solution.
-Where this is not justified, the developer will be required to: - a) make adequate provision for excavation and recording before and / or during development - b) demonstrate how the public understanding - c) appreciation of the site can be improved.
+3.281 Where proposals affect non-designated archaeology of local significance, developers need to undertake research at an early stage to identify the significance of the archaeology on the site to inform development proposals and assist in development management decisions.

+3.282 Where it can be demonstrated that the substantial public benefits of any proposals outweigh the harm to a scheduled monument (or site of national significance), consideration will be given to the significance of remains and measure sought to ensure mitigation of damage through preservation of the remains in situ as a preferred solution.
+Where this is not justified, the developer will be required to:

+- a) make adequate provision for excavation and recording before and / or during development - b) demonstrate how the public understanding and appreciation of the site can be improved.